 The dividend is the proportion of Group net profit distributed to shareholders.
-At Air Liquide, it represents over 50% of our net profit, reflecting our commitment to sharing the fruits of our growth with our shareholders.
+At Air Liquide, it represents around 50% of our net profit, reflecting our commitment to sharing the fruits of our growth with our shareholders.

-A statutory rate equal to at least 30% is withheld upon dividend payment by your account manager (Shareholder Services for direct registered Air Liquide shares, your financial institution for intermediary registered or bearer Air Liquide shares).
+Taxation of dividend in France for those residing outside france for tax purposes (for French tax residents): a statutory rate equal to at least 12.8% is withheld upon dividend payment by your account manager (Shareholder Services for direct registered Air Liquide shares, your financial institution for intermediary registered or bearer Air Liquide shares).

-However, in most cases, a tax agreement2 is signed between France and your country of residence.
+However, in most cases, a tax agreement (treaty between two countries aimed at avoiding the double-taxation of non-residents) is signed between France and your country of residence.
 The main aim of this agreement is to set a flat tax rate which is withheld from your dividends.
-To benefit from this rate, you must send form 50003 (corresponding to the request to apply the rate adopted in the agreement), completed and signed by the tax authorities of your place of residence, to your account manager by mid-April.
-This form must be resent to your account manager each year.
-Otherwise, the statutory rate will be applied upon payment of the dividend.
+To benefit from this rate, you must send Form 5,000 - also known as Cerfa n°12816*01-02 - (corresponding to the request to apply the rate adopted in the agreement), completed and signed by the tax authorities of your place of residence, to your account manager by mid-April.
+This Cerfa form can be downloaded from impots.gouv.fr.
+It must be resent to your account manager each year, otherwise the statutory rate will be applied upon payment of the dividend.